-The Board has started construction on the new high school as of September 30, 2016 that is being financed through warrants issued by the City of Athens, AL and is being accounted for as a voluntary non-exchange transaction.
+The Board started construction on the new high school during the September 30, 2016 fiscal year that is being financed through warrants issued by the City of Athens, AL and is being accounted for as a voluntary non-exchange transaction.
+The Board plans on moving into the new high school at the beginning of the 2018-2019 school year.